istio/istio.io/content/en/docs/ops/configuration/traffic-management/multicluster/index.md

 test: no
 ---

+### Services that are not the same

 Within a multicluster mesh, [namespace sameness](https://github.com/kubernetes/community/blob/master/sig-multicluster/namespace-sameness-position-statement.md) applies and all namespaces with a given name are considered to be the same namespace.
 If multiple clusters contain a `Service` with the same namespaced name, they will be recognized as a single combined service.
 By default, traffic is load-balanced across all clusters in the mesh for a given service.
-In some cases, that behavior is not desirable, and this document describes the different options for overriding that default.

-## Cluster Local Services

-### `DestinationRule` subsets
+If there is no case where this traffic should be sent across clusters, consider giving the services a different name in each cluster.

+### Partitioning Service Endpoints (i.e. creating subsets)

 Using the label `topology.istio.io/cluster` in the subset selector for a DestinationRule, you can create per-cluster subsets.